Xpertoforever/How-to-Code-Simple-Data/1a. Beginning Student Language/README.md

 # String and Images

 ## Part 1/2 : String
-▶️To form a String -> Put a expression between double quote
+➡️ To form a String -> Put a expression between double quote
 "String"
 "apple"
 "Ada"